Tony Hawk's Pro Skater 2: Versions

 The original version of Tony Hawk's Pro Skater 2 was developed for the PlayStation by Neversoft and was released in North America and Europe in September 2000.
 The game was re-released for the Greatest Hits lineup in North America and for the Platinum Range in Europe.
 The PlayStation version includes a demo of Mat Hoffman's Pro BMX that is available from the options menu.
 The Dreamcast version was developed by Treyarch and was released in the United States in November 2000 and in Europe the following month.

 The Dreamcast version features smoother textures and higher-quality animation than the PlayStation version.
-Tony Hawk's Pro Skater 2's Nintendo 64 version was developed by Edge of Reality, who developed the Nintendo 64 port of the original Pro Skater, and was released in the United States on August and in Europe in October 2001.
+Tony Hawk's Pro Skater 2's Nintendo 64 version was developed by Edge of Reality, who developed the Nintendo 64 port of the original Pro Skater, and was released in the United States in August and in Europe in October 2001.
 The Nintendo 64 version includes all of the features from the PlayStation version plus an additional level.
 While the game's textures and frame rate are smoother than that of the PlayStation version, the soundtrack had been shortened to six tracks consisting of instrumental chorus loops due to limited storage capacity.

 Tony Hawk's Pro Skater 2 was ported to the PC by LTI Gray Matter and was released in North America in October 2000 and in Europe the following month.
 The PC version features improved textures and resolution over the PlayStation version.
 The South Korean release features Fin.K.L members Lee Hyori, Ock Joo-hyun, Lee Jin and Sung Yu-ri as playable characters and adds seven Fin.K.L songs to the game's soundtrack.
-The Mac OS version was produced by Westlake Interactive and developed by Aspyr Media.
+The Mac OS and Mac OS X versions were produced by Aspyr Media and developed by Westlake Interactive.
 It was released in the United States in May 2001.
-The Mac OS version is ported from and nearly identical to the PC version and features online multiplayer support via GameRanger.
+These versions are ported from and nearly identical to the PC version and features online multiplayer support via GameRanger.